+This solution mainly addresses Key Issue #4 "Communication of PIN".

 QoS experienced by PINEs connected behind a PEGC depends on the end-to-end path between a PINE and the application server, i.e. depends on the QoS differentiation in both the 3GPP network and the non-3GPP network attached to the PEGC.

 For example, a certain Packet Error Ratio (PER) can only be successfully ensured if it is enforced in both the 3GPP network and the non-3GPP network attached to the PEGC.